UK’s ultimate sea views revealed!

-The Shipwrecked Mariners’ Society has announced the winner of its eighth annual photography competition, showcasing images relating to all aspects of the UK’s historic relationship with the sea.
+The Shipwrecked Mariners’ Society, has announced the winners of its annual photography competition, showcasing images relating to all aspects of the UK’s historic relationship with the sea.

 In addition to the overall prize, winners were also named in four categories:

 - Coastal Views: Richard Thomas – ‘Mousehole Harbour from above’ taken in Mousehole, Cornwall

 - People and Recreation: Clive Bount – ‘One minute to the gun’ taken in Cowes, Isle of Wight